The Mini Box is a storage case for miniatures. It is not complicated or fancy but will keep your models safe while at home or on the road.

 The story is pretty simple, but it isn’t really aimed at somebody wanting a deep story.
 I’m not going to spoil anything here, but our heroes are looking for cosmic bricks and so are the villains.
 You jump from New York and the Shield helicarrier to different locations looking for the cosmic bricks.
 You pick up new characters along the way.

-There is some replay ability built in each level as some of the levels secrets can only be unlocked by using specific characters which get unlocked later in the game.
+There is some replayability built in each level as some of the secrets of the level can only be unlocked by using specific characters which get unlocked later in the game.

 I am still playing my way through the game and having a blast.
 As you may be able to tell I love lego and video games.
 This fits the bill and fills the need for a family friendly and wife friendly game.